metagov/open-web-challenge/index.md

 This is the portal for the upcoming Open Web Governance Challenge.
-The challenge is tentatively scheduled to begin on May 16, the date of the [Open Web Creators and Communities conference](http://summit.openweb.community/).
+The challenge will begin on May 14, alongside the [Open Web Creators and Communities conference](http://summit.openweb.community/).

 # Key details and dates